|

 - Vendors are required to keep their area clean and well organized.
 All garbage must be removed from your area when you leave.

 - Vehicles are permitted in the festival area during designated set up and takedown times.
 Applefest Coordinators reserve the right to modify these times for public safety.
-Vehicles will not be permitted in vendor areas during festival hours
+Vehicles will not be permitted in vendor areas during festival hours.

 - Exclusivity of the sale of specific products/goods by vendors is not guaranteed.
 Every effort will be made to place Vendors on the street to prevent direct and obvious competition.

 - Vendors are not allowed to sell items that use the Applefest logo or Applefest name.
-Applefest is a brand and the Municipality reserve the right to control where the name and logo appears.
+Applefest is a brand and the Municipality reserves the right to control where the name and logo appears.
 As always, vendors are encouraged to include apple-themed items in their offerings.

 - All vendors selling food or food products (fresh or packaged) are responsible for submitting their applications to Applefest Coordinators by the specified date for approval by the HKPR District Health Unit.
 Vendors who are not approved by Health Unit are not able to attend.